solidity-evm-knowledgebase/solidity-testing/README.md

 Setup an Invariants contract where we define our invariants.
 In the setup function we will target a handler contract.

 The handler contract will call functions of our contract in specific ways and make sure that the environment is set to properly fuzz test the contract.

+## Static Analysis

+Use tools to examine the code without actually executing it.

+We can use tools like [Slither](https://github.com/crytic/slither) or [Aderyn](https://github.com/Cyfrin/aderyn).